richard-olson/basic_web_app_cdk/readme.md

   - Isolated for the database instances
 - Security groups with appropriate inbound permissions
 - Outbound internet access for application instances to bootstrap
-- An Application Load Balancer
+- An Application Load Balancer with a listener targeting the instances within the Auto Scale Group
+- A single NAT gateway
 - An EC2 Auto Scaling Group
   - Amazon Linux 2 instances
   - A user data script to bootstrap instances with a [basic web application](https://github.com/malbertus/basic_web_app) and Apache